FAT TIRE BIKES

 At this time, we do not accept bike donations, due to limited space.
 Thank you for thinking of us!

 The Katahdin Gear Library offers bike repairs.
-If you have a bike you would like repaired, please bring it in, and ask for a bike repair questionnaire at the circulation desk or print it yourself here.
-Our bike mechanic, Dave, will work on it and be in touch with you shortly.
+If you have a bike you would like repaired, please bring it in, and ask for a bike repair questionnaire at the Circulation Desk or print it yourself.
+Our Gear Library Intern, Treyce, will work on it and be in touch with you shortly.
 All bike repairs are by donation– pay what you can.

 Gear library staff do not provide instruction in how to use the gear.
 However, below is a video resource to get you started on mountain biking: